 Most fishing guides like to start early, usually an hour before sunrise.
 If you prefer a later start time, just let your guide know.

 Your guide will call you the day before your trip to arrange exact meeting time and place.
 Guides will most likely meet you at a boat ramp or at a nearby hotel.

 You may keep 2 adult salmon or steelhead in aggregate.
 Depending on the time of year and the section of river you're fishing, in order to protect fish populations, wild fish may need to be released.
 Hatchery fish are always keepers.

 How do I travel with fish?

 At the end of your fishing trip your guide will fillet and bag your fish and advise you on storage and preparation.
 To preserve its quality, salmon and steelhead should be put on ice promptly.
 If you are flying home with your fish, it can be checked as baggage.
 Check with your airline for details.
 From previous experience, here are the basic guidelines for most airlines: fish must be placed in a hard plastic cooler with dry ice, taped shut and labeled fresh fish.
 Airport/airline staff may ask you to open the cooler for inspection (bring extra tape to reseal it).

 What are the closest airports to the Upper and Middle Rogue, the South Umpqua and the Elk and Sixes Rivers?

-The closest airport to the Upper and Middle Rogue River and the South Umpqua River is the Rogue Valley International Medford Airport in the town of Medford, Oregon.
-A close second is Eugene Airport which is slightly closer than the Medford Airport to the Elk and Sixes Rivers in Port Orford.
-Larger airports in the region (and a few hour scenic drive from where we fish) include Portland, Sacramento, or San Francisco.
+The closest airport to the Rogue River and the South Umpqua River is the Rogue Valley International Medford Airport in the town of Medford, Oregon.
+A close second is Eugene Airport, which is slightly closer than the Medford Airport to the Elk and Sixes Rivers in Port Orford.
+Larger airports in the region (and a few hour scenic drive from where we fish) include Portland, Sacramento or San Francisco.